RhythmSodhi/Dissertation/README.md

 ## Project Description

-This project contains a series of augmented reality (AR) enhancements for posters, created using Meta Spark Studio.
-The repository is organised into twelve folders, 10 of which (named "Poster xyz AR") correspond to a specific poster project file.
-These folders include all necessary assets such as textures, materials, and the `.arproj` project files.
+The repository is organized into twelve folders, with ten of these folders named according to their corresponding poster project ("Poster xyz AR").
+Each project folder is comprehensive, containing all the essential assets required to recreate or modify the AR experience.
+These assets include textures, materials, and the .arproj Meta Spark Studio project files.

+### Key Folders:

+- **Poster xyz AR**: Each folder corresponds to a specific poster and contains all necessary files to engage with the AR project.
+Replace "xyz" with the poster name.

+- **Poster images**: This folder contains the original, "pre-AR" versions of the posters.
+It serves as a visual reference for the posters before AR enhancements are applied.

+- **Posters and Augmentations in PPT Format**: For those looking to customise or edit the posters, this folder provides PowerPoint (PPT) files.
+These files are designed for easy editing, allowing you to tailor the poster designs to your preferences.

 ## Build Instructions